wowu/docker-rollout/README.md

 Options:

-- `-f | --file FILE` - (not required) - Path to compose file, can be specified multiple times, as in `docker-compose`.
+- `-f | --file FILE` - (not required) - Path to compose file, can be specified multiple times, as in `docker compose`.
 - `-t | --timeout SECONDS` - (not required) - Timeout in seconds to wait for new container to become healthy, if the container has healthcheck defined in `Dockerfile` or `docker-compose.yml`.
 Default: 60
 - `-w | --wait SECONDS` - (not required) - Time to wait for new container to be ready if healthcheck is not defined.
 Default: 10
+- `--env-file FILE` - (not required) - Path to env file, can be specified multiple times, as in `docker compose`.

 See examples in [examples](examples) directory for sample `docker-compose.yml` files.